garyhooks/blue_teaming/ir_cheatsheet.md

 -- SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList

 ## Preparatory Steps
 Clear screenshots folder
 Create new project task and sync OneNote
 Set objectives and define the plan including what tools to run, what artefacts to focus on and what we're trying to establish
+Set up Local drive for Client and Project ready for any local copies
+Create timeline for key findings

 ## Step 1
 Mount image in Arsenal Mounter